ianpogi5/c25k/README.md

 # Couch to 5k

-Couch to 5k training plans for [qdomyos-zwift](https://github.com/cagnulein/qdomyos-zwift) in xml format.
+Couch to 5k training plan for [qdomyos-zwift](https://github.com/cagnulein/qdomyos-zwift) in xml format.

 The speed values in this repo is tailored for my use.
 Feel free to fork this repository and customize it to suit your needs.